You bought new running shoes three weeks before your race.

 This happens faster than the physical compression.

-Runners can’t reliably detect when their shoe cushioning has dropped by 20% or more, which means your feet adjust to new shoes long before the midsole has finished compressing.
+Runners can’t reliably detect when their shoe cushioning has dropped by 20% or more.

-It also explains why break-in feels complete after 50-80 miles even though the midsole keeps changing until 200+.
+This is why break-in feels complete after 50–80 miles even though the midsole keeps changing until 200+.

 A study on midsole recovery found that shoes absorb more energy after sitting unused for 24–48 hours between runs, as the foam partially rebounds.

-This is why rotation works: alternating between two pairs during break-in gives each shoe time to recover between sessions.
+This is why shoe rotation works: alternating between two pairs during break-in gives each shoe time to recover between sessions.

 Why New Running Shoes Cause Blisters During Break-In